bvinicius/youtube-like-shortcut/README.md

-# Youtube Like Shortcut
+# 👍 Youtube Like Shortcut 👍

 ### Installation

-If you want to use this extension, unfortunately you're gonna need to install it manually, because there's an one time $5 fee to deploy the extensions on Chrome Web Store and I just don't want to pay for it now :(
+This extension is for you that always wanted to like a youtube video just by pressing **Q**.

 To use this extension, follow these steps:
 1. Clone this project